 Horses provide clients with a frequency and consistency of responses that are immediate and authentic.
 They offer honest feedback, which helps clients understand how they influence, create, and maintain relationships.Therapeutic work with horses allows for a safe and unique learning opportunity, where clients can explore their boundaries, personal awareness, safety, and relationship patterns.

 Carina Kellenberger LCSW, MSW, AASW

 Carina is a Colorado native, who grew up in Boulder, CO.
-She currently resides in Denver and has also gained experience with youth and families, while living and working in the city of Chicago.
-Carina Kellenberger is a Licensed Social Worker who has a lifetime of experience working with horses.
+Carina previously worked with youth and families, while living and working in the city of Chicago.
+Carina Kellenberger is a Licensed Clinical Social Worker who has a lifetime of experience working with horses.
 She received her Masters Degree, with a focus in high-risk youth, and certification in

-Animal Assisted Social Work from the University of Denver’s Graduate School of Social Work.
+Animal Assisted Social Work from the University of Denver’s Graduate School of Social Work and Bachelors degree in Psychology from the University of Colorado.
 She has also received certifications through the Equine Assisted Growth and Learning Association (EAGALA) and has completed education with Natural Lifemanship’s, Trauma-Focused Equine Assisted Psychotherapy.